Everyone goes to Hell. Everyone.

 - Exalted's Underworld didn't exist until the titular Exalted Divided By Zero by killing the creators of the universe, who had never designed the world with mechanisms to cope with their deaths.
 The result was a gaping hole in existence, the Well of Oblivion, around which the remnants of the dead Primordials, the Neverborn, gathered, and a shadowy reflection of the living world formed.

-- The Underworld in the New World of Darkness is where ghosts who never resolve their Unfinished Business end up.
+- The Underworld in the New World of Darkness is where ghosts who lose all their anchors to the living world end up.
 It's divided into the Autochthonous Depths, a massive underground labyrinth that bears a vague resemblance to the underworld myths of the nearest living civilization, and the Lower Mysteries, which are alien realms governed by strange laws enforced by the Kerberoi.

-- The Old Worldof Darkness, on the other hand, has the Dark Umbra, the place where wraiths materialize.
-It's split up into a number of firmaments known as the Dark Kingdoms (America and Europe play host to the Dark Kingdom of Stygia) and an everswirling storm of unsettled spaces known as the Tempest.
-Below it lies the Labyrinth, which is not a nice place.
+- The Old World of Darkness, on the other hand, has the Dark Umbra, the place where wraiths materialize.
+It's split into layers; the Shadowlands, which mirror the living world, are at the top, while beneath them are a number of firmaments known as the Dark Kingdoms (America and Europe play host to the Dark Kingdom of Stygia) and an everswirling storm of unsettled spaces known as the Tempest.
+Below the Tempest lies the Labyrinth, which is not a nice place.

 - The underworld map in the Fantasy game of Civilization 2: Test of Time.